Rach Gia An Giang, Vietnam Travel Guide

 Choosing local eateries rather than multinational chains keeps money within the community.
 Your actions, however small, contribute to a positive cycle.

 Embrace the local way of life.
-Participate in cultural activities respectfully.
+Participate in societal activities respectfully.
 Show genuine interest in the traditions and customs of the Vietnamese, Khmer, and Chinese communities.
 This approach enriches your trip and fosters mutual understanding.

 Be aware of and avoid activities that exploit local people or animals.
 Direct giving to beggars can sometimes perpetuate dependency; consider donating to established local charities instead.